Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 He is the first cybervator to fight with a team that slowly grows starting with he and Aarock/Aarock.
 Hes fanbase grows rapidly as upon Aarock's suggestion he gives 70% of his bitgems to has fans far more than other cybervators but much like Aarock

-The longest match in CNS history insues after a match between BluNet and ReNet in which they cycle through all of their Cybervator until it is eventually called of Draw.
-Little or none of this is shown as Max watches the news about it along with Airiona.
-The rules changes to limit teams to five fighters as others try to counter Max by using dozens(Airiona thinks they are doing it to stop them).

 When Max joins the fight as the teams support fighter seperating the The cyber.fighter and the cyber.beast when they are on the defense whenever they have a lead.
 This made it harder for other teams to accumulate points as they have to get through the Cyber.fight standing on the satellite as well as Max controling the detached cyber.beast.
 Other teams did the same using the code Max opensourced to enable it ensuring such a stategy can not become illegal since anyone can do it. however most teams only employ cybervators not fellow humans to join the team as Max/Airiona/Aarock was hoping would happen.

 Max then starts using more than one color type on his team when Minia joins them. other teams relize the advantage this gives.
 The rules again change allowing fans to vote for one blue and one red cybervator.
 This required teams to have 2 red types and 2 blue types on each team in order remain competative. redstributing teams to ensure each team can have at least 2 of each(Airiona thinks they are agian supressing them).